Joe Carollo: Head of the Miami Sports and Exhibition Authority

 De Yurre had, as city commissioner, served as the head of the Miami Sports and Exhibition Authority.
 At his first meeting being returned to the city commission, Carollo was appointed to the now-vacant post.
 Carollo came into conflict with other members of the commission, alleging that the agency's budget suffered from cronyism and excessive spending.
 Among others, Carollo came into conflict with the agency's executive director, Chris Korge.
 Carollo ousted a number of individuals from the authority, including many who were considered allies of Mayor Clark.

 Carollo believed that it was necessary for a new arena to replace to Miami Arena to be negotiated with the Miami Heat as well as the Florida Panthers in order to prevent the teams from leaving the city, something he argued Korge had been reticent to initiate talks about at the peril of losing the team.
 Carollo involved Knight Ridder newspapers businessman Tony Ridder in talks.
-Ridder had ben privately advocating to keep the team in the city.
+Ridder had been privately advocating to keep the team in the city.
 The construction of a new downtown arena was not popular among voters, as the existing arena was less than a decade old.
 However, Carollo believed that losing the Heat would be more problematic than any backlash over controversy of a deal for a new arena.
 Ultimately, deadlines set by the Broward County Commission resulted in the Panthers agreeing to a deal to move to suburban Broward County, while the Miami Heat were persuaded by a pledge of a $200 million downtown arena to remain in the city of Miami.

 Mayoralties

-Between 1996 and 2001, Carollo served two stints as mayor of Miami.
+Between 1996 and 2001, Carollo served two stints as mayor of Miami, the first from 1996 to 1997 and the second from 1998 to 2001.
 As with his earlier time on the city commission, he was considered a polarizing figure while mayor.